Litetoken/Litetokens/README.md

 ### Burn

-Balances in Czarcraft’s native currency, ‘DLA’, will be initialised by ‘burning’ litecoins in miners’ fees during a particular period of time using the a **burn** message type.
+Balances in Litetokens’s native currency, ‘DLA’, will be initialised by ‘burning’ litecoins in miners’ fees during a particular period of time using the a **burn** message type.
 The number of DLA earned per litecoin is calculated
 thus: